-- Students who transfer to a different degree programme after completing year 1 will be required to re-apply for the RAU support bursary and are not therefore guaranteed to receive the same level of funding.
+- Students who transfer to a different degree programme after completing year one will be required to re-apply for the RAU support bursary and are not therefore guaranteed to receive the same level of funding

 For further information, please email: email@example.com.